 Follow the Kettle Valley Rail Trail in Penticton and tour through Naramata, BC’s abundant wine region.
 Allow extra time as you’ll want to pause to take in the view and stop for a wine tasting or two along the way.

 This is where it all started.
-Between the Kootenay and the Okanagan Mountains, the first train departed from Midway in 1915 and the last in 1964.
+Between the Kootenay and the Okanagan Mountains, the first regularly scheduled passenger train departed in 1915 and the last in 1964.
 Be sure to visit the Kettle River Museum to learn more about the steam railway.

 This part of the trail takes you along the Coquihalla River to the historic Othello Tunnels in Coquihalla Canyon Provincial Park.
 If the stunning cliffs surrounding the trail look familiar, it could be because they were the setting for the movie Rambo: First Blood.